 IGG Western Blot: 5 positive bands are required to report a case of Lyme to public health authorities.
 In my clinical experience, this threshold is too high and ignores many cases of persistent infection.
 If patients present with history and symptoms of likely exposure to Borrelia and confections, and have even one positive band on this test, I generally recommend an initial course of diagnostic treatment with Chinese herbal medicine.
-The risks involved with treatment are low and if the symptoms improve or a Herxheimer-like reaction appears, we can make a clinical diagnosis of chronic Lyme disease.
+The risks involved with treatment are low and if the symptoms improve or a Herxheimer-like reaction appears, we can make a likely clinical diagnosis of chronic Lyme disease.

 CD57: The utility of this test is somewhat controversial.
 The CD57 test is not specific to Lyme as there are other possible reasons that a count on this test could be low.
-However, as Gu treatment is not specific to Lyme either, I find that having patients get this test at the beginning of treatment can be helpful so they can see an objective measurement of improvement as they heal.
+However, as TCM treatment is not specific to Lyme either, I find that having patients get this test at the beginning of treatment can be helpful so they can see an objective measurement of improvement as they heal.

 A note on ordering labs: In the state of Oregon my license does not permit me to order labs on behalf of my patients; so I always refer to other types of providers who can do this.
-Some patients have found ways to order labs themselves; I recommend going through a licensed provider who can help you interpret the test results.
+Some patients have found ways to order labs themselves; I recommend going through a licensed provider who can help you interpret the test results accurately.

 If you are in this category this can be a frustrating and nebulous affair.
 Many patients with symptoms but no clear diagnosis have a difficult time finding effective treatment and bounce from provider to provider looking for answers.
 Making sense of the different attitudes towards the existence of chronic Lyme disease, the diagnostic criteria required to name it as such and the treatment methodology can be daunting and exhausting.